-Stephen Johnson is a St. Louis-based writer whose work has been published by outlets including PBS Digital Studios, HuffPost, MSN, U.S. News & World Report, Eleven Magazine and The Missourian.
+Stephen Johnson is a Senior Editor at Big Think.
+A long-time contributor to Big Think, he is a St. Louis-based writer and editor whose work has been featured in U.S. News & World Report, PBS Digital Studios, Eleven Magazine, and The Missourian.

 Anger and silence are the two worst reactions.

 Big Think covered the 2012 study shortly after it was published.
 We are now correcting the record.

 Why does the DMT experience feel so familiar to some people — even those who are trying the psychedelic for the first time?

 AI was the most divisive topic in a recent predictions tournament.